 With that said, if you can’t find a business attorney with deep expertise in your industry, that is no reason to pass on someone you believe will take the time to adapt.
 You can recognize a lawyer of this caliber even in an initial consultation.
 They will ask questions surrounding your business challenges, terminology, experiences, and industry standards.

 Business law is complex and wide-ranging.
 If you had to hire a new attorney for every need that might arise, your contacts list could grow by the day.
 In the same way you rely on your accountant to manage all of your finances, you should be able to pick up the phone and call your business lawyer for consultancy on corporate law, contract law, trademarks and copyrights, employment law and, if necessary, business litigation.

-Gehres Law Group, P.C. specializes in all of the above, including the many areas within each practice.
+Gehres Law Library specializes in all of the above, including the many areas within each practice.
 For example, employment law alone encompasses wage and hour laws, workers’ compensation, unemployment compensation, disability insurance, anti-discrimination laws and much more.
 Contract law, meanwhile, spans indemnity, operating agreements, licensing, royalties, franchising, joint venture agreements, employment agreements and virtually every other type of contract a business might need written, reviewed and enforced.
 We have the knowledge and experience to provide comprehensive representation with the highest integrity.
 Review our attorney bios here.

 Credentials aside, Ms. Gehres and her team will work tirelessly to protect your interests and provide timely access to reliable legal counsel for your business.
 Contact us today to learn more.
 Your first consultation is free.